objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 * `d` Delete

+## Authable objects (e.g. users)

-On the other side, objects can be used as users that can access other objects.
+On the other side of a permission, objects can be used as users that can access other objects.
 To make certain objects authable, set the `authable` flag wehen defining the object family:

 ```javascript
 OBJY.define({